JingtaiL/Data_Visualization/README.md

 # Figures
-A collection of figures I made for research or for fun
+A collection of figures I made for research and for fun.